gcc3/simple-ai-chat/README.md

 -------------

 * Session
-You can use :info to check current session ID, and attach session with :session [session_id] to continue previous talk.
+Use `:info` to check current session ID, and attach session with `:session [session_id]` to continue previous talk.
-Use :log to show the current conversation history.
+Use `:log` to show the current conversation history.

 * Dictionary search
 A local dictionary will be used as messages to let AI reference to enhance the AI response quality.
-To check/add entry use :entry list, :search [keyword], and :entry add.
+To check/add entry use `:entry list`, `:search [keyword]`, and `:entry add`.

 * Roleplay
-To use roleplay, samply type :role use [role_name].
+To use roleplay, samply type `:role use [role_name]`.
-Use :role list to check current avaiable roles.
+Use `:role list` to check current avaiable roles.
 Promopts provided by the Awesome ChatGPT Prompts

 * Self Result Evaluation
 I found that the AI can evalute the result of itself very well.
 And this can solve credibility problem in dictionary search.
-To show the stats information which including the self result evaluation use :stats on.
+To show the stats information which including the self result evaluation use `:stats on`.